openspace42/aenigma/README.md

 Very special thankyous to:

-Torn [autistici.org] for inspiring in me the idea of a federated messaging network
+**Torn [autistici.org]** for inspiring in me the idea of a federated messaging network.

-Gio [eigenlab / LibreMesh] for leading me towards XMPP instead after talking about related projects.
+**Gio [eigenlab / LibreMesh]** for leading me towards XMPP instead after talking about related projects.

-Palinuro + MiBoFra [frozenbox.org / parrotsec.org] for actually getting me started on XMPP.
+**Palinuro + MiBoFra [frozenbox.org / parrotsec.org]** for actually getting me started on XMPP.

-Daniel Gultsch + Holger Weiß for their excellent work and for their very precious advice and opinions about XMPP at large and its future.
+**Daniel Gultsch + Holger Weiß** for their excellent work and for their very precious advice and opinions about XMPP at large and its future.

+The LUG **unixMIB** [Milano Bicocca university] for hosting my presentation on Linux Day 2018 about aenigma.

-Also, anyone involved in the XMPP community, and aenigma beta testers of course!
+Also, anyone involved in the XMPP community, and aenigma users, beta testers, and contributors of course!

 Thanks to all of you.
 Let's make this happen.
 It's about time [finally].